Blogger (service)

-Blogger is an American online content management system founded in 1999 which enables its users to write blog with time-stamped entries.
+Blogger is an American online content management system founded in 1999 that enables its users to write blogs with time-stamped entries.
 Pyra Labs developed it before being acquired by Google in 2003.
 Google hosts the blogs, which can be accessed through a subdomain of blogspot.com.
 Blogs can also be accessed from a user-owned custom domain (such as www.example.com) by using DNS facilities to direct a domain to Google's servers.
 A user can have up to 100 blogs or websites per account.